-Latest Changes in Estate Planning Laws in Hackensack and Bergen County
+Latest Changes in Estate Planning Laws in Bergen County, NJ

 The biggest change in estate planning laws stems from the 2010 nationwide repeal of the estate tax.
 Previously, this tax was levied on the assets left behind by those who passed away.
 Under the Obama administration, the estate tax has been completely repealed for the year 2010.
 This resulted in the following changes:

 - The repeal of the generation-skipping tax (based on assets passed on to grandchildren) for 2010.

 - A gift tax still remains in place for those who give away over $1 million over the course of their lifetime.
 However, the tax rate has been lowered 10 points, from 45 percent to 35 percent.

 - Heirs must now calculate total assets by using the original price paid for them and not the value at the time of the owner’s death.
 This could cause considerable confusion and difficulty.
 For example, it could be very hard to determine the price of a stock bought years ago and to adjust for stock splits.
 Also, selling shares could require paying capital gains tax on their appreciated value.
 This is known as a carryover basis rule, and exemptions are made up to $1.3 million for heirs.
 Additionally, a $3 million exemption is allowed for assets inherited from a spouse.